hyperledger/iroha-2-docs/src/api/ffi.md

 # Foreign Function Interfaces (FFI)

-As we [mentioned before](./wasm.md), to reduce the sizes of smartcontracts, we provide a dynamic library in the execution environment.
+To reduce the sizes of smartcontracts, we provide a dynamic library in the execution environment.
 We shall detail how to link against that library and use the functions at a later date, but for now, let's explore how to include functions and trait implementations into that library.

 ## Why FFI